-If you notice dilated pupils after you've started taking one of the medications noted above, call the prescribing physician for advice.
+If you notice dilated pupils after you've started taking one of the medications noted above, call your prescribing doctor for advice.

-In cases other than those described above, call your eye doctor immediately for advice if you notice your pupils are dilated — especially if the onset is sudden.
-If you don’t currently have an eye doctor near you, you can find one here.
+In cases other than those described above, call your eye doctor immediately for advice if you notice your pupils are dilated — especially if it comes on suddenly.

 If you have dilated pupils or your pupils react slower than normal to changing light conditions, you will be more sensitive to sunlight.
-Consider purchasing eyeglasses with photochromic lenses that darken automatically outdoors in daylight for greater comfort.
-Or purchase sunglasses with polarized lenses for optimum comfort and glare reduction in bright sunlight.
+Eyeglasses that darken automatically in daylight or sunglasses with polarized lenses can make your eyes feel more comfortable outdoors.

-Another option to reduce photophobia caused by dilated pupils and to improve the cosmetic appearance of the eyes is to be fitted with custom prosthetic contact lenses.
+Custom prosthetic contact lenses can also help reduce light sensitivity caused by dilated eyes.
 These lenses give the appearance of having equal pupils of normal size.
 Prosthetic contacts are especially beneficial for cases of aniridia and large, irregular pupils caused by trauma.